damaliboyd/web-design-tuts/readme.md

 # Web Design Tuts
-This is just a place for me to keep up with the web dev tutorials I am doing.
+This is just a place for me to keep up with the web dev/design tutorials I am doing.